AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 ## TarMK vs MongoMK {#tarmk-vs-mongomk}

-The basic rule that needs to be taken into account when choosing between the two is that TarMK is designed for performance, while MongoMK is used for scalability.
+The basic rule to account for when choosing between the two is that TarMK is designed for performance, while MongoMK is used for scalability.
 Adobe recommends TarMK to be the default persistence technology used by customers in all deployment scenarios, for both the AEM Author and Publish instances.

 The primary reason for choosing the MongoMK persistence backend over TarMK is to scale the instances horizontally.
-This means having two or more active author instances running at all times and using MongoDB as the persistence storage system.
+This functionality means having two or more active author instances always running and using MongoDB as the persistence storage system.
 The need to run more than one author instance generally results from the fact that the CPU and memory capacity of a single server, supporting all concurrent authoring activities, is no longer sustainable.

 For further details on TarMK vs MongoMK, see [Recommended Deployments](/help/sites-deploying/recommended-deploys.md#microkernels-which-one-to-use).